 Google Images is a web-based product from Google for searching images online.
-While it performs the same basic querying and results-getting functions as Google’s flagship search engine, it’s better understood as a specialized branch.
+While it performs the same basic querying and results-getting functions as Google images API.
+Google’s flagship search engine, it’s better understood as a specialized branch.

 Google Search produces web pages with text-based content by directly crawling text-based content, while Google Images returns image media based on keywords entered, so its process looks a little different under the hood.
 The main factor in determining which images fill your results page is how closely the search terms match the image filenames.
 This on its own is often not enough, so Google Images also relies on text-based contextual information on the same page as an image.

 Google images have become the source of much new content today.
 In particular, image datasets in machine learning algorithms and image processing processes are mostly fed from Google images.
 In this article, it will be discussed how to do web scraping with the target word on Google images with PythonVGoogle images and how to download the scraped image to the local computer, especially for its use in machine learning algorithms and image processing processes.